seo-3/shiosaba/README.md

-# kushisaba
+# shiosaba
-kushisaba is a Rest API to make a phone call based on mackerel's webhook alert.
+Shiosaba is a Rest API to make a phone call based on mackerel's webhook alert.

 **Requires Serverless >= v1.12**